 - Seal all your affected linen in plastic bags till you can clean them.
 If you can’t wash something, use a dryer at its highest setting for the same.

-- Use a steamer or an iron to kill the bugs hidden in the couches and mattresses and put the sealed bed bugs either in the freezer (below 0 degrees) or outside on a hot day or even inside the back of your car.
+- Use a steamer or an iron to kill the bugs hidden in the couches and mattresses, and put the sealed bed bugs in the freezer (below 0 degrees) or outside on a hot day or even inside the back of your car.

 - Use insecticides like Pyrroles(chlorfenapyr) which kill bedbugs by disrupting their cells.
 Desiccants like silica aerogel (Tri-Die and CimeXa) and diatomaceous earth are also efficient as they destroy the bugs’ protective outer coating.
 Without this coating, the bugs wither to death.

-- Carvacrol and citronellic acid are examples of plant oil-based products you can use since they are environment-friendly, non-toxic, and extremely effective against bed bugs
+- Carvacrol and citronellic acid are examples of plant oil-based products you can use since they are environment-friendly, non-toxic, and highly effective against bed bugs.

-I have given you a rather brief overview if you were wondering, “ Do bed bugs come from outside?”.
-Yes, they do come from various places but they inhabit houses the longest.
+We have given you a brief overview if you were wondering, “ Do bed bugs come from outside?”.
+Yes, they come from various places but inhabit houses the longest.
 So it is up to you to derive a way to keep your household in check and carry out the appropriate measures if you get a whiff of a potential infestation.

-While you are most welcome to identify and treat bed bug problems with the help of my article, always keep in mind that a professional pest treatment group is your best bet.
-Since they are completely equipped to deal with these problems, consult them first and foremost to take their inputs and then decide your most prudent solution.
+While you are most welcome to identify and treat bed bug problems with the help of my article, always remember that a professional pest treatment group is your best bet.
+Since they are entirely equipped to deal with these problems, consult them first and foremost to take their input and then decide your most prudent solution.